< Go to Laptop Backpacks

 Bottom line: Great daily backpack for all around commuting to and from work or school but wouldn't recommend it for an all day sweaty hiking endeavor.

-Sometimes the realities of an active lifestyle and a perpetual workflow can be hard on your technology and equipment.
-The Patagonia Black Hole has found a way to accommodate for both.
-With it's light and strong polyester ripstop fabric and highly waterproof durable water repellent finish, this is a burly choice if you plan on working and cavorting in the elements.
+Active lifestyles, on-the-move schedules, and fast-paced workflows are all tough on our technology and equipment.
+Luckily, the Black Hole fills the void and accommodates it all.
+It rightly earns our Top Pick Award for its exemplary utility.
+With light and strong polyester ripstop fabric and highly waterproof and durable finish, this is a burly choice if you plan on working and cavorting in the elements and need to tote along a laptop as well.
 With a few surprisingly fun features, this bag really caters to the active adventurous working individual.
-In fact, it fits into the category of " backpack that also happens to carry a laptop".
+In fact, it fits into the category of "backpack that also happens to carry a laptop".

 Our Analysis and Hands-on Test Results

-One of the facts of an active working lifestyle is the you tend to become very familiar with every weather scenario that your region tends to materialize.
-For us this meant testing in a high elevation mountain town in the late fall where the fickle weather can be sunny and warm one day and then rainy and snowy the next.
+One of the facts of an active working lifestyle is that you tend to become very familiar with every weather scenario that your region tends to materialize.
+For us, this meant testing in a high elevation mountain town in the late fall where the fickle weather can be sunny and warm one day and then rainy and snowy the next.
 Having a bag that is weather resistant is crucial for keeping your electronics safe and dry when commuting in the elements.
-The Black Hole was just the right blend of trendy and functional to accomplish this task.
+The Black Hole was just the right blend of trendy and functional to accomplish this task and took home our top pick award for versatility.

 Ease of Use